Bwc9876/git-from-scratch/index.typ

 This presentation is stored in a repository!

-`.git` stores all of your repository’s history, including commits, branches, tags, etc. The folder containing `.git/` will read and information from `.git/` when you run various Git commands.
+`.git` stores all of your repository’s history, including commits, branches, tags, etc. The folder containing `.git/` will read and write information from `.git/` when you run Git commands.

 == `.git` Layout
 <-git-layout>